-How To Make Arduino At Home
+How to Make an Arduino at Home

 In this blog post, I am going to share with you how I made my own Arduino UNO board at home utilizing the ATMEGA328P-U Microcontroller.